 Phantom It Is: Future’s Baby Mama Joie Chavis Twerks To His Music On Vacay

 The oracle of rapper baby daddies, Future, once tweeted ”U gone cry in this phantom or dat Nissan?
-She looked up and said PHANTOM,” putting the internet in a stir but on micro level, his tweet seems to ring true in his family.
-Joie Chavez, an entrepreneur and banging model who has a son with the rapper has seemingly chose his “Phantom.”
+She looked up and said PHANTOM,” putting the internet in a stir but on a micro-level, his tweet seems to ring true in his family.
+Joie Chavis, an entrepreneur and banging model who has a son with the rapper has seemingly chosen his “Phantom.”

 Either that, or she’s just trolling on social media.
-Birthday girl Joie posted herself up in an undisclosed exoctic location with the caption, “Cryin’ in the phantom,” clearly nod to Future’s lyrics.
+Birthday girl Joie posted herself up in an undisclosed exotic location with the caption, “Cryin’ in the phantom,” clearly nodding to Future’s lyrics.

-Hendrix’s mom is celebrating her birthday with a large group of friends and seems to be defending herself after giving Future nods through out the trip.
+Hendrix’s mom is celebrating her birthday with a large group of friends and seems to be defending herself after giving Future nods throughout the trip.
 In this video, the ladies organized a choreographed routine to Future’s music, sparking speculation over her friendship with the rapper in the comments.

 “He go dogg you again sis”, a follower wrote.
 Instead of responding directly, Joie decided to be funny in her captions..